azeemhusain811/Language-Translation/README.md

 # Language-Translation
 This repo will assist you to translate one language into another using different open-source models.

-Mainly, we will be using Transformers models. :hugs:
+Mainly, we will be using Transformers. :hugs:

 ## Models